facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 ```

-Here is an exmaple of a customized agent.
+Here is an example of a customized agent.
 First of all, a name needs to be registered.
 Next, reload the agent functions according to the translation model.
 The functions that need to be reload are listed in the `MyAgent` class as follow.